fxstein/todo/docs/MULTI_USER_DESIGN.md

 This document proposes the solution architecture for conflict-free task numbering in a multi-user, multi-branch, and pull request environment for `todo.ai`.

+**Scope:** This design is intended for **single Git repository** scenarios where multiple users work on different branches within the same repository.
+It does **not** support coordination across forks or completely independent repositories.

 ## Decision Summary

 **Selected Approach:** Git-Based Atomic Assignment (Option 1)